February 28th to March 6th, 2018

-Back by popular demand.
-Our second year is your second chance to join us.
 Leave behind a world of distractions for a week devoted to your own writing in an ecologically-conscious setting at Pele’s Fire—a writers’ retreat held in a secluded jungle on the Big Island of Hawaii.
 Now in its third year.

 The home-base for the Pele’s Fire writing retreat is Kalani—a nonprofit educational retreat center and eco-community that honors Hawaii's heritage, and a living model for implementing best practices in permaculture, sustainability, and community development.
 Your registration fee includes six nights in a beautiful, spacious cottage (double occupancy), and all meals.
 Kalani also has a full schedule of yoga and movement classes you can attend, and many different wellness and healing offerings, including massage, reiki, etc. for additional fees.
 A pool, jacuzzi, sauna, and 120 acres of seaside rain forest beauty await.